robmanganelly/ngx-translate-toolkit/docs/usage.md

 In your `app.config.ts`, at the time of providing `TranslateService` you will pass to the `loader` attribute one of the functions exported by the toolkit:

-- `useHttpMultiLoader` It is recommended for most applications, as it uses Angular's `HttpBackend` to load translation files.
+- `provideHttpMultiLoader` It is recommended for most applications, as it uses Angular's `HttpBackend` to load translation files.
 It requires that you provide `HttpClient` before calling `provideTranslateService`.

-- `useFetchMultiLoader` It is recommended for client side rendered applications, as it uses the Fetch API to load translation files.
+- `provideFetchMultiLoader` It is recommended for client side rendered applications, as it uses the Fetch API to load translation files.
 This option **cannot** be used in server-side rendered applications (SSR) or Angular Universal, as it relies on browser APIs, but it is better if you are not planning to use SSR or Angular's `HttpClient` at all.

-#### Example Configuration with useHttpMultiLoader
+#### Example Configuration with provideHttpMultiLoader

 ```typescript
 import { ApplicationConfig, provideBrowserGlobalErrorListeners, provideZoneChangeDetection } from "@angular/core";